 I suspect that millions of people around the world have fallen victim to this hack, in the last couple of weeks.

 For those people unlucky/unwary enough to have entered their Facebook login details into the page, their login details (username, password and email) were immediately stored on a hacker’s database somewhere.
 Their Facebook account was then compromised – the hackers logged in, and sent the same spoof video link to all of the unlucky person’s contacts.

 This happened to me!
 What shall I do?

 - IMMEDIATELY log in to Facebook and change your password.
 Make it something secure, and use your browser, or your Password Manager to store it.
-You can use this tool to create a new secure password: https://passwordsgenerator.net
+You can use these tools to create a new secure password: Passwords-Generator.org, or Nexcess.net

 - If you can’t log in, you’ll have to use the Forgotten Password feature to reset it.

 - Once you’ve logged in and have control of your Facebook account again, put a message on your timeline telling your friends that you were hacked and NOT to open any videos that they received from you.

 - In case it’s too late, it might help to give them a link back to this article, so they know what to do next.

 - It’s likely that you’ve re-used the same username and password combination time and time again.
 It’s human nature.
 Hackers will exploit it!